ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mysql_benchmark/_review.md

         explanation: >
             In order to run Sysbench against MySQL server, both the include and the lib directories under the MySQL server installation need to be specified when building Sysbench.

+    - questions:
+        question: >
+            Can PGO be enabled with a single build?
+        answers:
+            - "Yes"
+            - "No"
+        correct_answer: 2
+        explanation: >
+            To enable PGO, you will need to build, profile, and then rebuild with profile data.

+    - questions:
+        question: >
+            Is GCC the only compiler which supports PGO?
+        answers:
+            - "Yes"
+            - "No"
+        correct_answer: 2
+        explanation: >
+            Both GCC and Clang support PGO.

 # ================================================================================